Opel Astra

 The Opel Astra is a compact car/small family car (C-segment) developed and produced by the German automaker Opel since 1991, currently at its sixth generation.
 It was first launched in September 1991 as a direct replacement to the Opel Kadett.
-As of 2025, the car slots between the smaller Corsa supermini and the larger Insignia large family car.
+As of 2025, the car slots between the smaller Corsa supermini and the larger Frontera subcompact crossover SUV.

+Overview

 Initially, the Astra was available in hatchback, saloon, and estate (station wagon; known as the Astra Caravan, later the Sports Tourer) forms.
 A panel van (sedan delivery; Astravan) and a convertible (Astra Cabrio) also appeared in the early 1990s.
 These body styles were later followed by a coupé (the Astra GTC) in 2004, and the sporty Astra OPC appeared in 2005.
 The Twin Top retractable hardtop convertible replaced the soft top convertible in 2006, while the Caravan was renamed to Astra Sports Tourer since 2009.

 The Astra is branded the Vauxhall Astra in the United Kingdom.
 It was rebadged and sold as the Saturn Astra in North America between 2008 and 2009, as the Buick Excelle XT from 2009 until 2015 and as the Buick Verano/Hatchback GS in China from 2015 until 2021.
 The Holden Astra was discontinued in Australia and New Zealand in 2009, and was replaced by the locally assembled Holden Cruze.
 It briefly returned to the Australian market in 2012, for the first time badged as an Opel, but was discontinued after Opel withdrew from the country a year later.
 In 2015, Opel reintroduced the Astra GTC and Astra VXR to Australia and New Zealand in 2015, again bearing the Holden badge.
 Between 2017 and 2019, the Astra nameplate was also used for the Holden version of the Cruze sedan.

-After Opel was sold by General Motors to PSA Group, the Astra K continued to be produced under license until it was replaced by the Astra L. Developed by PSA Group, the Astra L was released after the merger of the company to form Stellantis.
+After Opel was sold by General Motors to PSA Group, the Astra K continued to be produced under license until it was replaced by the Astra L. The Astra L was released after the merger of the company to form Stellantis.